shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/rviz.rst

 Once RVIZ is launched Add the robot model to the tree.

-If the robot is not visible add the topic :guilabel::`/robot_description` to the :guilabel::`Description Topic` argument.
+If the robot is not visible add the topic :guilabel:`/robot_description` to the :guilabel:`Description Topic` argument.

 .. image:: images/robot_description.png
   :width: 700